tecolicom/actions-use-homebrew-tools/README.md

 ![actions-use-brew-tools](https://github.com/office-tecoli/actions-use-brew-tools/actions/workflows/test.yml/badge.svg)

-This Github action isntall homebrew packages and cache them for later use.
+This GitHub action isntall homebrew packages and cache them for later use.
 When executed next time with same package list, and any other environment are not changed, installed files are extracted from the cached archive.